-The 40-year-old actor-turned-filmmaker also won Best Director for his helming of the film, with BAFTA being the latest awards groups to show their support to him following his shock snub at the Oscar nominations last month.
-On collecting the award, Affleck said this:
+Additionally, Affleck won Best Director for his work on the film, with BAFTA being the latest awards groups to show their support to him following his shock Oscar snub last month.

 “This is a second act for me.
 You’ve given me that, this industry has given me that and I am so grateful and proud and I dedicate this to anyone out there who is trying to get their second act because you can do it.”

-The full list of BAFTA winners are…
+The full list of EE BAFTA winners are…

 BEST FILM